 Retail demand continues to be subdued as we expected, with the cost of living squeeze the primary limiting factor.
-However, dealers have continues to surprise us with their desire to buy stock in the current situation, especially given the issues many have with aged stock.
-It seems that for now worries about future stock shortages are the dominating concern, but this is expected to once again be outweighed by reduced demand in the medium term.
+However, dealers have continued to surprise us with their desire to buy stock in the current situation, especially given the issues many have with aged stock.
+It seems that for now worries about future stock shortages remain the dominating concern, but this is expected to once again be outweighed by reduced demand in the medium term, although there will remain a core demand from 'needs purchasers'.
+Trade performance has remained very robust for cars of five years old and under, although there has clearly been a softening of prices for older cars, whose typical buyers will tend to suffer more from the cost of living squeeze.

-The reductions from the previous high point were inevitable and despite the market firming up to an extent in the past few weeks, retail prices for many used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.
+Despite the market firming up to an extent in the past few weeks, retail prices for many used cars remain priced above cost new and there are still a small number of cases where the trade value significantly exceeds list price.
 We expect the re-pricing of aged stock to continue and demand to continue to soften in the face of the cost-of-living squeeze.
 Therefore, reductions in used values are expected for most of the remainder of the year, albeit at a steadier rate than was originally forecast.
-Our expectation for where the market will be in 12 months' time remains relatively unchanged, but the underlying reasons have changed over the past few months: increases in used car volume are delayed, but the immediate market situation is likely to continue to be dominated by weaker consumer demand.
+It is currently very difficult to determine where the market will be in 12 months' time, due to the increases in used car volume being delayed to such an extent that they start to merge into the period of reduced supply from lower new car registrations through the pandemic.